I-had-a-bad-idea/DocGen/docs/llm_summary.md

 ---

 # Overview
-This file contains a Python script for summarizing code symbols using the Ollama AI model.
+This file contains a Python script that uses the Ollama API to generate summaries of code symbols based on structured JSON input.
 **Language**: python

 ## Key components
+AsyncClient,
+BaseModel,
+tqdm_asyncio,
+json,
 SymbolOutput,
 Documentation,
 Input,